gnu-mirror-unofficial/groff/contrib/chem/README.txt

 This file is part of 'chem', which is part of 'groff'.

-'groff' is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) vbersion 2 as published by the Free Software Foundation.
+'groff' is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License (GPL) version 2 as published by the Free Software Foundation.

 'groff' is distributed in the hope that it will be useful, but WITHOUT